 A City That Was Built Twice

-Ariane, on Slachthuisstraat, sits in that context with Michelin Selected status in the 2025 guide — a designation that signals consistent quality of space and hospitality across the Michelin hotel programme, distinct from the star system applied to restaurants.
+Ariane, on Slachthuisstraat, is a 4-star hotel in Ypres, Belgium, with Michelin Selected status in the 2025 guide.
 In a city with a relatively short list of properties at this recognition tier, that credential matters as a navigational signal rather than mere decoration.
 For visitors crossing Belgium and comparing options across the region, properties like Hotel De Orangerie in Bruges or Botanic Sanctuary Antwerp occupy the Michelin Selected tier in their respective cities, giving a useful sense of what the recognition implies about calibre.

 The Address and What It Implies